► New Toyota Prius Plug-in tested

 ► Prices from £32,395 after plug-in grant

-The new plug-in model adds £8295 to the starting price (after the Plug-in Car Grant) – with around £6000 separating like-for-like models – but in exchange you get three times the fuel economy.
+The new plug-in model adds £8295 to the starting price – with around £6000 separating like-for-like models – but in exchange you get three times the fuel economy.
 Stick to short urban journeys and you should be able to squeeze more than 30 miles from each charge, meaning minimal fuel bills and a silent, smooth drive.

 For best results, serve in EV mode; press the respective button to put the Prius Plug-in’s petrol engine into lockdown and you almost get a BMW i3-matching feeling of responsiveness and a potential all-electric top speed of 84mph.
 It may not have the German car’s speed, but the Prius feels more than fast enough for urban settings, and it’s surprisingly agile around corners too – perfect for dodging London buses and maintaining momentum for maximum range.

 Hybrid HV mode, meanwhile, juggles petrol power and electric energy for itself, while a super-pious EV City mode slashes the batteries power only calling on under-bonnet fossil fuel fireworks when you mash the throttle into the bulkhead.
 Handling is also impressively tidy with precise steering and no sense of the 120kg of batteries stuffed under the boot.

 Owners also get a choice of three drive modes: Normal, Eco and Power.
 Normal feels suitably conventional, with the muscle to match something like a small turbo petrol Golf, with the CVT-induced high-rev engine noise only becoming obvious in Power mode, with a correspondingly sharper throttle response.
 Eco, meanwhile, feels much less responsive but you quickly acclimatise after a few miles.